 How To Watch Miami Heat-Chicago Bulls, Lineups, Injury Report, Betting Line

+VITALS: The Miami Heat are lining up against the ninth-seeded Chicago Bulls in this game, as part of the Play-In Tournament.
+The winner of this game will then go on to play against the winner of the game between the Orlando Magic and the Atlanta Hawks to advance to the Playoffs and play the first-seeded Cleveland Cavaliers.

-VITALS: : The Heat and Bulls meet for the third and final regular season matchup this season.
-The Bulls won both matchups, (133-124 on Feb.
-4, 114-109 on March 8).
+The Heat and Bulls matched up three times this season.
+The Bulls won all three matchups, (133-124 on Feb.
+4, 114-109 on March 8 and 119-111 on April 9).
 The Heat won three of four matchups against the Bulls last season.
-The Heat are 64-67 all-time versus the Bucks during the regular season, including 37-29 in home games and 27-38 in road games.
+The Heat are 64-68 all-time versus the Bulls during the regular season, including 37-29 in home games and 27-39 in road games.

 PROJECTED STARTERS